In 2013, I learned a tough lesson about what happens when businesses don’t answer the “What’s in it for me?” (WIIFM) question in their copywriting…

 It wasn’t until later when I really came to understand the essence of persuasive sales copywriting.

 You see, I came from a communications background.
-I did an MA in Comms and then went straight to working in PR, which is about impressions, not conversions.
+I did an MA in Communications and then went straight to working in PR, which is about impressions, not conversions.

 Sure, I knew how to embed persuasive elements, but it was a far cry from copywriting.